How Research Works

 Important To Remember

-- Claims data has an inherent lag, typically around 6 months.
-Insights reflect historical activity rather than real-time clinical practice.
-Recent activity may have gaps that could affect the Insight’s scope or direction.
+• Claims data has an inherent lag, typically around 6 months.
+Research reflects historical activity rather than real-time clinical practice.
+Recent activity may have gaps that could affect the Research’s scope or direction.

 Related Articles